SQL++ for Mobile

 Logical operators combine expressions using the following boolean logic rules:

-. - Arrays and dictionaries are
+- Arrays and dictionaries are FALSE.

-if the values are casted as a non-zero orFALSE
+- Strings and Blobs are TRUEif the values are casted as a non-zero orFALSEif the values are casted as0or0.0.

 This is different from SQL++ for Server, where:

-. - All other values are
+- All other values are TRUE.

-function to convert a value based on SQL++ for Server
+Use the TOBOOLEAN(expr) function to convert a value based on SQL++ for Server

 boolean value rules.